-When someone says “beauty is in the eye of the beholder,” it means that people may have differing opinions on what is beautiful.
-Indeed, what is pleasing to the eyes for one person might be ordinary or ugly to another; it’s subjective.
+If someone says “beauty is in the eye of the beholder,” it means that people may have differing opinions on what is beautiful.
+Indeed, what is pleasing to the eyes of one person might be ordinary or ugly to another; it’s subjective.

 Later, his brother came over to visit.
 What would he think of the house’s new color?
-The brother critiqued the color choice, saying: “This shade of yellow is not appealing, I think it’s too bright.”
-However, Blake disagreed and told him: “Well, I guess beauty is in the eye of the beholder, because I think it looks stunning!”
+The brother critiqued the color choice, saying: “This shade of yellow is not appealing to me, I think it’s too bright.”
+However, Blake disagreed and said: “Well, I guess beauty is in the eye of the beholder, because I think it looks stunning!”

-Some things are just nice to look at.
-For example, most people would probably agree that waterfalls are a beautiful sight to behold.
-Seeing enormous amounts of water falling off the side of a cliff and splashing into the depths below is incredible watch.
-There are also sunsets, where warm colors fill the sky.
-Or how about a garden full of different flowers and plants, or a star-filled sky on a dark night?
-Yes, all of these things are a pleasure to see.
+There are some things, however, that nearly all people find to be beautiful.
+For example, most people would agree that a waterfall is nice to look at.
+Seeing large amounts of water falling off the side of a cliff and splashing into the depths below, now that’s a sight to see.
+There are also things like sunsets, where warm colors fill the sky.
+What else?
+How about a garden full of flowers and diverse plant life, or a star-filled sky on a dark night?
+Yes, all of these things are a pleasure to behold; they are beautiful!

-Anyways, let’s talk about the age of this particular phrase.
-How old is this phrase in its current form?
-Some sources, such as Wikipedia, say this expression originated in a novel by Margaret Wolfe Hamilton called Molly Bawn, 1878.
-However, I was able to find older citations of it.
-For example, this saying appears in The Garderners’ Monthly and Horticulturist, Volume 16, 1874:
+Anyways, let’s talk about the origin of this phrase.
+We’ll consider this question: How old is the current form of this expression?
+According to Wikipedia, it originated in a novel by Margaret Wolfe Hamilton called Molly Bawn, 1878.
+However, this is definitely not the case, as I was able to find older citations of it.
+For instance, it makes an appearance in The Garderners’ Monthly and Horticulturist, Volume 16, 1874:

 “It is an old axiom, and well said, that “beauty is in the eye of the beholder.”

-The oldest citation I could find of the phrase in its current form is in a book called The Christian Miscellany, And Family Visiter, published by John Mason in 1863:
+The earliest citation I could find of this phrase (in its current form) is in a book called The Christian Miscellany, And Family Visiter, published by John Mason in 1863:

 “If there be any truth in the old saying, which, however, is generally quoted in a sense very wide of this mark, that ‘beauty is in the eye of the beholder.'”

-Thus, this phrase (in its current form) is at least 150 years old, and considering it’s called an “old saying” in the quote above, it must be even older.
+So this saying is at least 150 years old, and considering it’s called an “old saying” in the quote, it’s obviously even older than that.

-- George wanted to throw away an old piece of furniture because he thought it looked ugly.
-However, beauty is in the eye of the beholder, as his mother liked the design of the furniture, so she kept it for herself.
+- George wanted throw away an old piece of furniture that he thought was ugly.
+However, beauty is in the eye of the beholder, because his mother liked how it looked and wanted to keep it for herself.